Jordan Ridge Elementary School Community Council

-Next SCC meeting for the 2017-18 School year May 10, 2018 @ 6:00pm in the JRE Media Center.
+Next SCC meeting for the 18-19 School year TBA @ 6:00pm in the JRE Media Center.
 All meetings will start at 6:00 PM and will be held in the Media Center.
 A meeting may be canceled; please check the website one week before the meeting to see if the meeting has been canceled.
 Any patron may attend meetings even if they are not on the council, but may not vote on agenda items.

 Mission Statement: The School Community Council is a group of parents, teachers, and principal who meet during the school year to discuss and evaluate issues that affect the education and safety of students.
 The council gathers and shares information, manages School Land Trust funds, and works to effect meaningful improvements for all students.